racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Q-Packages/Home/QPTasklets.md

 ## install Tasklet
 The `install` tasklet is the tasklet tagged with "install".

-This tasklet must copy all files from the package-directory to the proper location in the PyLabs framework, and execute all other necessary actions during installation.
+This tasklet must copy all files from the package-directory to the proper location in the Pylabs framework, and execute all other necessary actions during installation.
 The package directory can be retrieved from the Q-Package object by calling the function `getPathFiles()`.

 There are two helper functions:

-* *<qpackage>.copyFiles()*: this function copies all files from the package-directory to the proper directories in PyLabs.
+* *<qpackage>.copyFiles()*: this function copies all files from the package-directory to the proper directories in Pylabs.
 It expects that the files are organized by the platform they should be installed on.
 For example, the files in /files/<domain>/<name>/<version>/windows/ will only be copied if the Q-Package is installed on a windows platform, and files in /files/<domain>/<name>/<version>/generic/ will be copied in any case.

 * *q.qpackagetools.copyEggToSandbox(sourceEggZipFile, targetEggFile)*: this function is used when installing a Python Egg.
-It will rename the egg based on the PyLabs conventions for an Egg version.
+It will rename the egg based on the Pylabs conventions for an Egg version.
 The function takes two parameters:
     * The location (full path) of the source Egg-file in the package-directory.
-    * The directory (full path) in PyLabs, where the Egg must be installed.
+    * The directory (full path) in Pylabs, where the Egg must be installed.

 ## package Tasklet
 The `package` tasklet is the tasklet tagged with "package".

-This tasklet must pick all files from the PyLabs sandbox and copy them to the proper place in the PyLabs Q-Package directories `/opt/qbase5/var/qpackages4/files/...`.
+This tasklet must pick all files from the Pylabs sandbox and copy them to the proper place in the Pylabs Q-Package directories `/opt/qbase5/var/qpackages4/files/...`.
 When you use the recipe file, the source files are located in `/opt/qbase5/var/src...`.

 The tasklet must package the files to the form they will be installed.
 (For example: compiling `.py` files to `.pyc` files, combine multiple JAVA `.class` file to a single `.JAR` archive)